-If you are looking for a great DIY gift for Dad this Father’s Day, this is an all-natural DIY hair pomade recipe that will have your pop or husband looking like Dapper Dan in no time.
-Pomade and hair gel at the store can run you upwards of $20 to $30 per canister, and this recipe can be made for under a couple dollars.
+A good, all-natural Pomade and hair gel at the store can run you upwards of $20 to $30 per canister.
+Ouch.
+This recipe for all-natural DIY hair pomade can be made for under a couple dollars.
 It can also be customized with any essential oils you choose to create a custom smell that is unique to your own personal brand of hair wax.

 - Pure beeswax

 Step 1: Prepare your double boiler.
 A makeshift double boiler can be made using a small pot of water and a metal bowl.
 Get about an inch of water in the pot and set it to start boiling.

 Step 2: Measure your ingredients.
 This recipe isn’t an exact science, and you can adjust your ingredients according to what consistency you want the pomade to be, and also how large a tin you have to store it in.
 The basic ratio is one part beeswax to one part coconut oil to one drop of essential oil.
 To fill a small tin, you can use 8 teaspoons of beeswax and coconut oil and 8 drops of essential oil.